 Not All Gone

-As I write this, in a week Mary will have the results of MRI scans she’ll have to have every 3 months for a while.
+As I write this, next week Mary will have the results of MRI scans she’ll have to have every 3 months for a while.
 The scan that happened three months ago shows a 0.5 x 0.7 x 1.0 cm remnant tumour that could not be removed surgically.
 Even if this had not remained, microscopic cancer cells can still exist and continue to grow.
 All of this leads to a question.
 Two questions, actually, one for us, and one for you.

 Alternative Treatments